usaid-cs/yesterday-i-learned/random.md

 1. [This one guy on the Internet](https://www.reddit.com/r/WTF/comments/4grnx9/bee_removes_nail_to_get_into_wall/d2k6swz) claims that [bees undo nails](http://i.imgur.com/AJoxtZi.gifv) all the time.
 1. Red to positive, red to positive, black to negative, [BLACK TO GROUND](https://www.reddit.com/r/WTF/comments/4gmejc/jump_starting_a_car_what_could_possibly_go_wrong/d2iujyp).
 1. "Elbow grease" came from [writing a lot](http://english.stackexchange.com/questions/26818/where-did-elbow-grease-come-from), but as you know, the elbow never actually reaches the paper.
-1. (RE: blind people wiping) They fold it.
-If it sticks together, they wipe again.
 1. Ringworm itches the jock; [Schistosomatidae](https://en.wikipedia.org/wiki/Schistosomatidae) itches the [swim](https://en.wikipedia.org/wiki/Swimmer%27s_itch).
 1. Mix yogurt with (cooked) oatmeal to make oatmeal taste less like gruel.
 1. One guy on the Internet claims that [women have longer teeth than men](https://www.reddit.com/r/AskReddit/comments/4egt3z/what_are_lesser_known_biological_differences/d201l2o).
 (Thread: "What are lesser known biological differences between men and women?")